vincenzo-scotti/workingage_voice_service/README.md

 pip3 install -r requirements.txt
 ```

-If you're not using a virtual environment, it is suggested to install with
+If you're not using a virtual environment, it is suggested to install with the user-only option
 ```bash
 pip3 install --user -r requirements.txt
 ```